Storm Aurore: Belgium and Netherlands

 Many trees were uprooted and house roofs and gutters were swept away by the winds in the Netherlands.
-Private establishments also suffered damages due to the storm, with over €25,000 (USD$23,013) damage being incurred in Plopsaland De Panne.
+Private establishments also suffered damages due to the storm, with over €25,000 (US$23,013) damage being incurred in Plopsaland De Panne.
 Many calls about obstructions, on public roadways or in front of houses, were also received by authorities there.
 Aurore also disrupted traffic in Antwerp.
 On its coastal port, many intermodal containers were affected.
 A truck swerved over a roadway into a canal, seriously injuring its driver.
 Train services in the country were cancelled and several areas experienced power outages.
 Over 376 calls were received by fire brigades and two injuries were also counted there.